Adults

 Co Chairs: Ruth Chrena & Angela Jagger

-This is a group that loves to do small service projects around the church and food pantry.
-They also help out at special events at an IPS school and occasionally eat out together!
+This is a group of women that love to do small service projects for assisted living facilities, and help out around the church and assist at the food pantry.
+They occasionally eat out together.
 Some of them are working women and some are retired.

 Grace CircleFourth Tuesday of the month at 11:00a